 Any advice for people or loved ones that get daunting diagnoses?

 Wake up every day like it’s a new day and fight!!

 I am so humbled that Ray has shared his story with us.
-It has definitely not been easy for him on his brain tumour journey.
+It has definitely not been easy for him on his Craniopharyngioma journey.
 It is so wonderful that he is still giving back to others by fundraising, knowing he himself is in need to remove his own brain tumour.